mnmlstc/core/docs/algorithm.rst

                 OutputIt&& ot\
               )

+   Copies the elements from *range* to another range starting at *ot* where *it* will be the first element of the new range, and *it* - 1 becomes the last.

+   :returns: Output iterator to the element past the last element copied.
    :requires: *range* must provide ForwardIterators.

 .. function:: void shuffle (Range&& range, URNG&& g)

+   Reorders elements in *range* so that each possible permutation of those elements has equal probablity of appearance.
+The random number generator is the function object *g*.

+   .. note:: As you may have noticed, ``random_shuffle`` does not make an
+             appearance.
+This is due to the C++14 standard deprecating ``random_shuffle``.

    :requires: *range* must provide RandomAccessIterators.

 .. function:: ForwardIt unique (Range&& range)
               ForwardIt unique (Range&& range, BinaryPredicate&& bp)

+   Removes all consecutive duplicate elements from *range* and returns a past-the-end iterator for the new logical end of the range.
+The first version uses ``operator ==``.
+The second version uses the predicate *bp*.

    :requires: *range* must provide ForwardIterators.